-Student Health Services patients are the first priority at Stamps Health Services.
-On occasion, their health needs may take precedence over a scheduled research phlebotomy.
-In this case, no time penalty will be incurred and every effort will be made with available personnel to accommodate all.
+• Student Health Service patients are the first priority and as such may take precedence over a scheduled research phlebotomy.
+In this case, no time penalty will be incurred, and every effort will be made with available personnel to accommodate all.